brettdowney/brettdowney.github.io/README.md

 ## **Prerequisites**

 This tutorial is built using the technical dcoumentation tools and practices described in Andrew Etter's book *Modern Technical Writing*.
-See the "More Resources" section below if you would like to learn more about these tools.
+See the [More Resources](#more-resources) section below if you would like to learn more about these tools.

  **Before proceeding, you will require the following tools**:
 1. A current, up-to-date resume formatted in **Markdown**.
 Visit this [site](https://www.markdownguide.org/getting-started/) for information about Markdown and how to format your resume.